George-Zhang-NJUSE/mobile-web-gallery/README.md

 # Mobile Gallery
-An gallery app using React.js and Typescript
+A gallery app using React.js and Typescript